 The standard workweek for full-time regular employees is currently 40 hours.
 Meal breaks are not counted in the 40-hour schedule.
-The regular workweek shall be Monday through Friday.
-Employees' hours shall be determined by the immediate supervisor or CEO as necessary to accomplish the Authority's mission.
-Where workload or schedules require, some departments may operate outside the regular workweek and/or regular scheduled hours.
+The regular workweek shall be Monday through Friday, with eEmployees' hours shall to be determined by the immediate supervisor or CEO as necessary to accomplish the Authority's mission.-Where workload or schedules require, some departments may operate outside the regular workweek and/or regular scheduled hours.
+Supervisors will notify employees of their work schedule.

-As used in this Handbook, "Regular Work Schedule" shall mean the days of the week and specific hours each day that an employee is assigned to work each week.
+As used in this handbook, "Regular Work Schedule" shall mean the days of the week and specific hours each day that an employee is assigned to work each week.
 All Regular Work Schedules shall:

-- Be confirmed with the employee's immediate supervisor; and - Include core hours of operation from 9:30am through 3:00pm ET, unless an exception has been granted by the CEO.
+- Be confirmed with the employee's immediate supervisor; and - Include core hours of operation of 9:30am through 3:00pm ET.

-Flexible Time / Flextime
+Flexible Time